Human Rights and Equality Institution of Turkey

-The Human Rights and Equality Institution of Türkiye (Türkiye İnsan Hakları ve Eşitlik Kurumu, TİHEK) is the equality body and the national human rights institution of Turkey.
+The Human Rights and Equality Institution of Turkey (Türkiye İnsan Hakları ve Eşitlik Kurumu, TİHEK) is the Turkish government institution responsible for equality and human rights in Turkey.
 It is a public legal entity vested with administrative and financial autonomy by the relevant legislation regulating it.

 History

 The institution was first established under the name Human Rights Institution of Turkey.
 It was established by the "Turkish Human Rights Institution Law" dating 21 June 2012 and became a national prevention mechanism with the decision of the Council of Ministers in 9 December 2013.
 The institution was abolished in 2016 and reestablished with the name of Human Rights and Equality Institution of Turkey in 2016.

 Purpose and duties

 The Human Rights and Equality Institution of Turkey is established in order to: